Hoopoe starling: Evolution

-An earlier attempt by another team could not extract viable hoopoe starling DNA.
 Zuccon and colleagues suggested that ancestors of the hoopoe starling reached Réunion from Southeast Asia by using island chains as "stepping stones" across the Indian Ocean, a scenario also suggested for other Mascarene birds.
-Its lineage diverged from that of other starlings four million years ago (about two million years before Réunion emerged from the sea), so it may have first evolved on landmasses now partially submerged.
+Its lineage diverged from that of other starlings 4 million years ago (about 2 million years before Réunion emerged from the sea), so it may have first evolved on landmasses now partially submerged.

 Extant relations, such as the Bali myna (Leucopsar rothschildi) and the white-headed starling (Sturnia erythropygia), have similarities in colouration and other features with the extinct Mascarene species.
-According to Hume, since the Rodrigues and Mauritius starlings seem morphologically closer to each other than to the hoopoe starling—which appears closer to Southeast Asian starlings—there may have been two separate migrations of starlings from Asia to the Mascarenes, with the hoopoe starling the latest arrival.
+According to Hume, since the Rodrigues and Mauritius starlings seem morphologically closer to each other than to the hoopoe starling — which appears closer to Southeast Asian starlings — there may have been two separate migrations of starlings from Asia to the Mascarenes, with the hoopoe starling the latest arrival.
 Except for Madagascar, the Mascarenes were the only islands in the southwestern Indian Ocean with native starlings, probably because of their isolation, varied topography, and vegetation.

+In 2024, French biologist Jérôme Fuchs and colleagues also studied the Stockholm sample, and confirmed the species' close relations with the starling genera Sturnia, Leucopsar, and Sturnornis.
+Their divergence estimate converged with the emergence of Réunion 2.1–3.0 million years ago, and did not indicate stepping stone dispersal.
+They also reconstructed the population history of the species, and found it went through a strong genetic bottleneck about 200–300.000 years ago before increasing during the last 10.000 years, though its population was not especially low compared to other extinct or critically endangered birds.
+The decrease in its population was perhaps due to a sea-level increase caused by the last interglacial period, which reduced the bird's habitat on the island.